airpwr/airpwr/README.md

 			  - When the configuration is omitted, the default used When this parameter is omitted, packages are read from a file named 'pwr.json' in the current or any parent directories
 			  - The file must have the form { "packages": ["pkg:7", ... ] }

 		-Repositories <String[]>
 			A list of OCI compliant container repositories
 			When this parameter is omitted and a file named 'pwr.json' exists in the current or any parent directories, repositories are read from that file
 			  - The file must have the form { "repositories": ["example.com/v2/some/repo"] }
 			  - The registry (e.g. 'example.com/v2/') may be omitted when the registry is DockerHub When this parameter is omitted and no file is present, a default repository is used

 			In some cases, you will need to add authentication for custom repositories
 			  - A file located at '%appdata%\pwr\auths.json' is read
 			  - The file must have the form { "<repo url>": { "basic": "<base64>" }, ... }

 		-Fetch [<SwitchParameter>]
 			Forces the repository of packages to be synchronized from the upstream source Otherwise, the cached repository is used and updated if older than one day

 		-Offline [<SwitchParameter>]
 			Prevents attempts to request a web resource

 		-Quiet [<SwitchParameter>]
 			Suppresses all output to stdout

 		-Silent [<SwitchParameter>]
 			Suppresses all output to stdout and stderr

 		-AssertMinimum <String>
 			Writes an error if the provided semantic version (a.b.c) is not met by this scripts version Must be called with the `version` command

 		-Override [<SwitchParameter>]
 			Overrides 'pwr.json' package versions with the versions provided by the `Packages` parameter The package must be declared in the configuration file The package must not be expressed by a file URI

 		-DaysOld <Int32>
 			Use with the `remove` command to delete packages that have not been used within the specified period of days When this parameter is used, `Packages` must be empty

 		-Installed [<SwitchParameter>]
 			Use with the `list` command to enumerate the packages installed on the local machine

 		-WhatIf [<SwitchParameter>]
 			Use with the `remove` command to show the dry-run of packages to remove

 		-Run <String>
-			Executes the user-defined script inside a shell session The script is declared like { ..., "scripts": { "name": "something to run" } } in 'pwr.json' Additional arguments are passed to the script when the value of this parameter includes the delimiter "--" with subsequent text
+			Executes the user-defined script inside a shell session The script is declared like `{ ..., "scripts": { "name": "something to run" } }` in 'pwr.json' The command string is interpreted by the String.Format method, so characters such as '{' and '}' need to be escaped by '{{' and '}}' respectively
-			Scripts support pre and post actions when accompanying keys "pre<name>" or "post<name>" exist
+			Additional arguments may also be provided to the script, referenced in the script as {1}, {2}, etc.
+			For instance, a parameterized script is declared like `{ ..., "scripts": { "name": "something to run --arg={1}" } }` in 'pwr.json'

 ## Examples